 It also seems like you can now goad the AI into fighting hand-to-hand.
 Most every humanoid enemy has a ranged and melee weapon – some start with one and seem to prefer it, but they will generally switch if you’re directly in their face, or brandishing a knife.
 Your initial knife is fairly useless for anything beyond squishing bugs or opening crates, but the mighty Bat’leth soon appears in your inventory, and can kill just about anything in two frantic swipes.
-This system is never so tight that you can rely on melee exclusively – some enemies will just step back and shoot you, and hit detection at close range is far more spotty than it should be – but it’s a nice, thematic inclusion.
+This system is never so tight that you can rely on melee exclusively – some enemies will just step back and shoot you, and hit detection at close range is far more spotty than it should be.
+You also cannot block with the Bat’leth, so fights are entirely flailing and circle strafing – but it’s still a nice, thematic inclusion.

 There are also inventory items to collect, though these are largely useless.
 The magnetic boots are the best inclusion – required for zero-g, and being able to switch them on and off is great.
 A set of zooming goggles is also handy for sniping, if paired with the Sith Har.
 A tricorder that will mark enemies through walls is pretty unnecessary at the game’s combat pace, and a communicator that will call in two AI reinforcements usually just results in getting them killed quickly.
 There’s a camera you can mount on walls and take peeks at, but beyond deathmatch, I can’t think of a purpose for this.
 It’s also worth noting that the vacuum suits used for spacewalks will also count as armor, and sometimes that’s the only armor available, so you’ll be seeing that restrictive helmet and Darth Vader breathing far more often than you would expect.